Indefinite Sturm-Liouville operators in polar form: Some results from Karamata's theory

 A function $g:[a,+\infty) \to\mathbb{R}_+$ is called {\it positively increasing at} $+\infty$ if the function $f(x) = 1/g(1/x), x \in (0,1/a]$, is positively increasing at $0$ from the right.
 A function $g:(-\infty,-a] \to\mathbb{R}_-$ is called {\it positively increasing at} $-\infty$ if the function $f(x) = -1/g(-1/x), x \in (0,1/a]$, is positively increasing at $0$ from the right. \end{definition}

 The relationship between regularly varying and positively increasing functions at $+\infty$, and analogously at $-\infty$, $0_+$ and $0_-$, is as follows.
 Each regularly varying function with positive index is positively increasing, while a regularly varying function with a nonpositive index is not positively increasing.
 In particular, a slowly varying function is not positively increasing.
-The exponential function $\exp$ is positively increasing at $+\infty$ but not regularly varying at $+\infty$, see Figure~\ref{fig-Venn}.
+The exponential function $\exp$ is positively increasing at $+\infty$ but not regularly varying at $+\infty$.
+As was shown in~\cite[Example A.17]{CDT21} there exists a nondecreasing function $f:[1,+\infty)\to\mathbb{R}_+$ which is neither positively increasing nor slowly varying at $+\infty$.